IamArav2012/SegPlay/docs/EXPERIMENTS.md

 # Experimentation Guide

-This fie provides guided experiments to help learners implement and extense the base U-ViT model.
-These experiments are meant to teach and/or reinforce foundational knowledge, encourage testing, and possibly lead to better performence or insights.
+This fie provides guided experiments to help learners implement and extend the base U-ViT model.
+These experiments are meant to teach and/or reinforce foundational knowledge, encourage testing, and possibly lead to better performance and insights.
 Contributions by adding more experiments are very welcome.

 This file will adhere to the following structured approach for each experiment: